CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-chef-server-blueprint.md

 **Who should I contact for support?**
 * For issues related to deploying Chef Server, please contact support@chef.io.
-* For issues related to cloud infrastructure, please open a ticket using the [CenturyLink Cloud Support Process](../../Support/how-do-i-report-a-support-issue.md).
+* For issues related to cloud infrastructure, please open a ticket using the [Lumen Cloud Support Process](../../Support/how-do-i-report-a-support-issue.md).